 March 2020 altered our lives forever.
-We were asked to 'stay at home and save lives' as the UK was put in lockdown because of the coronavirus pandemic.
+We were asked to, "stay at home and save lives," as the UK was put into lockdown because of the coronavirus pandemic.
 A feeling of uncertainty was felt across the country and many doors were closed.
-One part of our lives that did not shut, and in fact were enhanced, were our communities.
-Individuals, local organisations, and community and faith groups organised themselves with one common goal, to help one another.
+One part of our lives that did not shut and in fact, was enhanced, was our communities.
+Individuals, local organisations, community and faith groups, organised themselves with one common goal, to help one another.

-From doing shopping for their neighbours, to medication collections, to phone calls with isolated people, and offering lifts to vaccination appointments, communities made a difference.
-One of the reasons we saw communities deliver such innovative solutions to the challenges we found is because communities line.
+From doing shopping for their neighbours, to medication collections, to phone calls with isolated people and offering lifts to vaccination appointments, communities made a difference.
+One of the reasons we saw communities deliver such innovative solutions to the challenges we faced, was because communities knew themselves best.